wikindx/wikindx/website/web/src/content/contributing/website.md

 php release/cli-make-web.php
 ~~~~

-Respond to the question.
-You must select a version to generate.
-You only have two choices:
+Respond to the question of the script.
+You must select a version to generate from the two choices:

 - __trunk__: a version of the current code with a public folder set for the trunk (will give <https://wikindx.sourceforge.io/web/trunk>).
 - __X.Y.Z__: a version of the current code with a public folder set with the value of __WIKINDX_PUBLIC_VERSION__ taken from `trunk/core/startup/CONSTANTS.php` (will give <https://wikindx.sourceforge.io/web/X.Y.Z>).

-The website code is output in `website/web/trunk` or `website/web/X.Y.Z` folder.
+The code is generated in `website/web/trunk` or `website/web/X.Y.Z` folder.

-For updating the website, generate the website for each version and upload the content of each output folder inside the `/home/project-web/wikindx/htdocs/web` folder of the SourceForge website FTP.
-Don't remove the folders of old Wikindx versions.
+For updating the website, generate the code for each version and upload the content of each output folder inside the `/home/project-web/wikindx/htdocs/web` folder of the SourceForge website FTP.
+Don't remove the folders of old versions.

-For the site to be complete you must also generate and upload the API manual for the same versions.

-Regenerating an older version of the website is not supported.
-To do this, you have to extract an old revision from SVN because the wrapper script use the code of the current Wikindx core, is not able to extract itself the code of the SVN, etc. It's just an adhoc script.
+Regenerating an older version is not supported.
+To do this, you have to extract an old revision from SVN because the wrapper script uses the code of the current Wikindx core and is not able to extract itself the code of the SVN, etc. It's just an ad hoc script that could change from version to version.

-The API manual also need to be generated on each release.
+For the online website to be complete you also need to generate and upload the API manual for the same versions.
 See its own page.

 ## Help Topics

 Help Topics are special pages.
 Wikindx code points to them.
 So if you want to rename or update them you have to make sure that the names and the content match with the links and behavior provided in the current application of the trunk code.
 See the `\UTILS\createHelpTopicLink()` function in `trunk/core/libs/UTILS.php`.

 ## Configuration and changes to the Grav Learn theme